fishdeity/iRO-Missing_Features_Additions/README.md

 - **card_art_missing_added.grf**: Cards missing images have been fixed and added (Rockridge Cramp, Archi, etc).
 - **card_enchant_prefixes.grf**: Enchants in card slots 1-4 have been added to item name to preview!
 (GFSS, FAW, and more)
 - **chat_filter_removed.grf**: Certain words are no longer blocked.
 Feel free to type anything including bad words.
-- **indoors_become_normal_view.grf**: Inside shops and other indoor maps will now have a normal camera view and mini map can be seen.
+- **indoors_view_no_lock.grf**: Inside shops and other indoor maps will now have a normal camera view and mini map can be seen, like Eden.
 - **maps_added_and_fixed**: Maps missing have been added.
 Maps that break the game have been fixed.
   - Endless Tower shows you which floor you are on
   - Amatsu Dungeon and other maps show how to go through the maze